MLB Rumors: Mets Have ‘Checked In’ On Craig Kimbrel As Brewers Reportedly Claim They Can’t Afford Him

-The 2019 Major league Baseball season is steaming through an eventful first week, but not much has happened for the seven-time All Star closer Craig Kimbrel, who also happens to be the leader among all active relievers with 333 career saves, per Baseball Reference stats.
+The 2019 Major league Baseball season is steaming through an eventful first week, but not much has happened for the seven-time All-Star closer Craig Kimbrel, who also happens to be the leader among all active relievers with 333 career saves, per Baseball Reference stats.
 With the offseason quickly becoming a faint memory, Kimbrel remains an unsigned free agent.
 But new rumors indicate at least some interest in Kimbrel, including from the New York Mets, according to Ken Rosenthal of The Athletic.

 But will the Mets actually sign Kimbrel?
 Hopes are not high, as the 2015 National League champs made former Seattle Mariners closer Edwin Diaz their top offseason acquisition, picking the 25-year-old native of Puerto Rico in a blockbuster December trade that involved seven players, as CBS Sports reported.